abelkalai/myChat/README.md

 * React for the frontend for a single page application
 * NodeMailer to send emails for account management
-* MongoDB for the database
+* MongoDB Atlas for the database
 * GraphQL for data querying and manipulation
 * Express for the web server